DreamOfTheRedChamber/leetcode/README.md

 | Adjacent List | O(E) | O(list length) | O(list length) | O(list length) |

 * Use cases for different representations
   * Edge list is usually not used because looping through neighbor of a vertex is too expensive.
-This makes it really appropriate for many graph algorithms (bfs, dfs).
+This makes it really appropriate for many graph algo (bfs, dfs).
   * Adjacent matrix is usually used for dense graph, where vertexes are seldomly added or removed.
   * Adjacent list is usually used for sparse graph to save space.